rhafer/opencloud/services/web/README.md

 ## Miscellaneous

-Please note that Infinite Scale, in particular the web service, needs a restart to load new applications or changes to the `apps.yaml` file.
+Please note that OpenCloud, in particular the web service, needs a restart to load new applications or changes to the `apps.yaml` file.